petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-users.md

 {bdg-secondary}`For Liferay 7.4 U55+/GA55+`

-Once you've created an account, you can manually associate existing users with it.
+Once you've created an account, you can associate existing users with it manually.
 Alternatively, you can create and associate users with an account simultaneously using the Account Users application.
 Here you can also manage all users associated with accounts.

 ```{note}
 For Liferay 7.4 U20/GA20 and earlier versions, you can only create users for accounts via the Account Users application.
 You cannot associate users created in the Users and Organizations application with accounts.